The Long-Term Consequences of Cyberattacks

 - Loss of intellectual property

-To avoid these negative outcomes, it’s essential to have the right security in place.
-Here are some long-term cybersecurity solutions and strategies to keep your organization protected.
+To avoid the negative outcomes outlined above, it’s essential to have the right security in place.
+Long-term cybersecurity solutions and strategies that will keep your organization protected include multiple layers of security.

-Technology services such as anti-virus, firewall protection, network monitoring, and wireless security are layers of defense to give you state-of-the-art protection.
-Having a network that is protected behind a firewall and an elaborate network architecture is becoming a necessity, and can be the difference between being hacked and being secure.
+Technology services such as anti-virus, firewall protection, network monitoring, and wireless security each provide a layer of defense to give you state-of-the-art protection.
+Combined, an elaborate network architecture protected behind a firewall can make all the difference in keeping your organization safe from being hacked.

-Unified Threat Management is an effective and comprehensive approach to security that many organizations use.
-It includes a variety of technology services and tools (such as those listed above) to provide data security.
+Unified Threat Management (UTM) is an effective and reliable approach to security that many organizations use for comprehensive risk and exposure protection.
+UTM includes a variety of technology services and tools (such as those listed above) to keep your networks and servers secure.

 To ensure maximum protection, it’s best practice to encrypt your data while in transit and at rest.
 Encryption renders information unreadable when accessed without proper authorization.
-Having a process in place to ensure sensitive devices are encrypted and files and emails are being properly sent is imperative.
+It is imperative to have a process in place that ensures sensitive devices are encrypted and files and emails are being properly sent.

 Read our white paper: Enhancing Information Security In An Unsecure World